NeuroTinkerLab/universal-contextual-language/README.md

 In an era of increasingly complex AI systems and distributed software, the need for a precise and semantically rich communication method is paramount.
 UCL aims to address common challenges in human-AI and machine-to-machine (M2M) interaction:

 *   **Reduces Ambiguity:** Moves beyond the inherent vagueness of natural language by using unique identifiers (URIs) and explicit contextualization.
-*   **Enhances Machine Processability:** Provides a structured format انرژیthat AI and software can parse дизайнеand interpret reliably, leading to more accurate and consistent outcomes.
+*   **Enhances Machine Processability:** Provides a structured format that AI and software can parse and interpret reliably, leading to more accurate and consistent outcomes.
 *   **Promotes Semantic Interoperability:** Facilitates a shared understanding of data and commands between different systems by leveraging standard or well-defined vocabularies.
 *   **Improves LLM Interaction:** Acts as an advanced "prompt engineering" framework, allowing for highly specific and detailed instructions to LLMs, resulting in more controlled and relevant outputs.
 *   **Facilitates Automation:** Enables the automation of complex tasks and workflows by providing a clear language for defining configurations, actions, and expected data.